 City Campus is integrated with Downtown Lincoln, sharing many main roadways.
-Conflicts between vehicles and pedestrians needed to be reduced, campus boundaries better defined.
-Most buildings are historic, and have an architectural red brick in common.
+Reduction in conflicts between vehicles and pedestrians and better defining boundaries of the campus were high-priority goals.
+Most buildings are historical and have an architectural red brick in common.

 Based on the existing signage, we built a vocabulary of exterior and interior elements that direct, inform, and improve the experience for all UNL visitors, fulfilling the original master plan objectives.